 Originally a wooden bridge, this culmination stood for hundreds of years until it collapsed in 1524.
 After this incident, an ornate stone bridge was built that still stands today.

-The detail and design of the bridge is simply beautiful and its symmetry perfectly frames the grand canal.
+The detail and design of the bridge are simply beautiful and its symmetry perfectly frames the grand canal.

-Furthermore, the is also a series of shops on the bridge that sell a range of wares from souvenirs to jewellery.
+Furthermore, the is also a series of shops on the bridge that sell a range of wares from souvenirs to jewelry.

-The building that the gallery is housed was formerly a convent an was converted to the museum in the mid to late 1700’s.
+The building that the gallery is housed in was formerly a convent and was converted to the museum in the mid to late 1700s.

 For those who love Renaissance art and iconic masterpieces, this gallery delivers.

 Possibly its best-known piece is the Vitruvian Man by Da Vinci which shows the ideal proportions of man.

 Other notable works include the Resurrection by Tintoretto, Virgin and the Child by Titian, and the Battle of Lepanto by Veronese.

 If you are looking for a spot of relaxation and to get away from the bulk of the tourists, the Lido is the place to go.